okramovic/vid/README.md

-# Versatile Input Device - a remote for the browser
+# Versatile Input Device - a remote for web browser

-V.I.D. is Raspberry Pi 3 based modular controller with five buttons that you can use to controll your interactions with web applications - as of now its implemeted with youtube, soundcloud or you can play pong game with your friend.
+V.I.D. is Raspberry Pi 3 based modular controller with five buttons that you can use to interact with web applications on desktop devices.
+As of now it's implemented for youtube, soundcloud or you can play pong game with friend.
 User her-/him-self decides how big or how many buttons the controller should have according to actual needs at the very moment.

 Deployed server code is [in this branch](https://github.com/okramovic/vid/tree/glitch).